Maxwell's brother says US prosecutors seeking to 'break' her

 The children supported each other after Robert Maxwell died and Ian and his brother were charged with financial crimes related to their father’s actions.
 Both were acquitted.

-Now they are rallying around Ghislaine, who lived with Epstein for years and was his frequent companion on trips around the world.
+Now they are rallying around Ghislaine, who dated Epstein and was his frequent companion on trips around the world.

 The family continues to demand that Maxwell be released on bail, arguing that the conditions of her detention are tantamount to torture and prevent her from assisting her defense attorneys.
 The six remaining siblings this week asked the United Nations to investigate Ghislaine Maxwell’s “inhumane” treatment.